abduhbm/dep-license/README.md

               PROJECT

 positional arguments:
-  PROJECT               path or URL to the project repo
+  PROJECT               path to project or its GIT repo

 optional arguments:
   -h, --help            show this help message and exit